Libreville: History

 Various native peoples lived in or used the area that is now Libreville before colonization, including the Mpongwé tribe.
-French Admiral Louis Edouard Bouët-Willaumez negotiated a trade and protection treaty with the local Mpongwé ruler, Antchoué Komé Rapontcombo (known to the French as King Denis), in 1839.
+French admiral Édouard Bouët-Willaumez negotiated a trade and protection treaty with the local Mpongwé ruler, Antchoué Komé Rapontcombo (known to the French as King Denis), in 1839.

 American missionaries from New England established a mission in Baraka, Gabon, on what is now Libreville, in 1842.
 In 1846, the Brazilian slave ship L'Elizia, carrying slaves from the Congo, was captured near Loango by the French navy which was tasked with contributing to the British Blockade of Africa.
 Fifty-two of the freed slaves were resettled on the site of Libreville (French for "Freetown") in 1849.
 Following the French Revolution of 1848 and establishment of the French Second Republic, the former slaves organized an election to select leaders of the new village in 1849.
 A former slave named Mountier was elected Mayor of Libreville.
-Libreville was the administrative capital of the France's Congo-Gabon colony between 1888 and 1904, when the capital moved to Brazzaville.
+Libreville was the administrative capital of France's Congo-Gabon colony between 1888 and 1904, when the capital moved to Brazzaville.

 In 1910, Gabon became part of French Equatorial Africa (Afrique équatoriale française, AEF).
 French companies were allowed to exploit the Middle Congo (modern-day Congo-Brazzaville).
-It soon became necessary to build a railroad that would connect Brazzaville, the terminus of the river navigation on the Congo River and the Ubangui River, with the Atlantic coast.
+It soon became necessary to build a railroad that would connect Brazzaville, the terminus of the river navigation on the Congo River and the Ubangi River, with the Atlantic coast.
 As rapids make it impossible to navigate on the Congo River past Brazzaville, and the coastal railroad terminus site had to allow for the construction of a deep-sea port, authorities chose the site of Ponta Negra instead of Libreville as originally envisaged.
 Construction of the Congo–Ocean Railway began in 1921, and Libreville was surpassed by the rapid growth of Pointe-Noire, farther down the coast.
-Libreville received its first bank branch when Bank of West Africa (BAO) opened a branch in 1930.
+Libreville received its first bank branch when Paris-based Banque de l'Afrique Occidentale opened a branch in 1930.
 In 1940, Libreville was the central focus of the Battle of Gabon as Charles de Gaulle's Free French forces, supported by the Royal Navy, moved to consolidate control over French Equatorial Africa.

 With national independence on the horizon, Léon M'ba won Libreville's first free mayoral election in 1956.
 Mba was later the first president of independent Gabon.
 The city's population was only 32,000 at independence, but grew rapidly thereafter.
 It now houses one-third of the national population.